Tokyo National Museum

 You can’t enter the main hall, but you can get a closer look at the shrine’s splendid exterior by paying a small fee to access the grounds behind the karamon gate (¥500, 6-12 years old ¥200, free for younger children).
 Don’t forget to pick up a lucky charm and an English omikuji fortune slip, too.

-The shrine is also popular for its Botan-en peony garden, which opens twice a year between New Year’s Day and mid-February, as well as from mid-April until mid-May (¥1,000, free for primary school students and younger children).
-In autumn, on the other hand, the space turns into a dahlia garden (end of Sep to end of Oct; ¥800, free for primary school students and younger children).
+The shrine is also popular for its Botan-en peony garden, which opens twice a year between New Year’s Day and mid-February, as well as from early April until early May (¥1,000, free for primary school students and younger children).
+In autumn, however, the space turns into a dahlia garden (end-Sep to end-Oct ¥800, free for primary school students and younger children).

 Walk under dozens of red torii gates